Pratham-mehta/OptimizedEfficientNets/README.md

 # Profiling EfficientNets on Multi-GPU Systems
 EfficientNets are a family of image classification models that achieve state-of-the-art accuracy, yet are an order of magnitude smaller and faster than previous models.
-They are developed based on AutoML and Compound Scaling.
+They are developed based on AutoML and Compound Scaling.<br>
 This project is a comprehensive evaluation and profiling of the training process of EfficientNet B0, B3, and B5 models across multiple GPU configurations.
 The models are trained on two distinct datasets: Cifar100 and Food101.

 The primary objectives of this project are as follows: